**These posts often contain affiliate links. Please see our disclosure policy for details.**

 Step 12.
 Slide the knots apart to make sure they move correctly.
 If they do, you can trim the excess.

 You can make slip knot bracelets using cording, and you can even add beads or charms to make them extra fun.

 This is an easy craft project for kids, and after some practice, they’ll be able to make one in just a few minutes.

 – – – – –

 P.S.
 Very Important Note: It’s possible you found this tutorial with a different use in mind; not a slip knot for knitting or crochet.
 If you are depressed, alone, in pain, or looking for a way out, and have come here searching for information on how to make a slip knot so you can hurt yourself, please get help.
+You can now dial 988 to get immediate help too.
 You matter; to this world and to me.
 I’m praying for you.